 But creating a PDF that both displays and prints correctly is tricky.
 It’s not uncommon to find headlines displayed in badly spaced Courier font, or richly textured pictures transformed into impressionistic, pixelated graphics.

 To avoid these PDF goofs, you must carefully balance competing demands for compact files and high-quality graphics.
 For this, you need Acrobat Distiller, a component of Adobe’s $249 Acrobat 4.
-Though some programs let you export a document directly to PDF without using Distiller, using the approach we outline here should ensure clean, compact PDFs that are easy to distribute
+Though some programs let you export a document directly to PDF without using Distiller, using the approach we outline here should ensure clean, compact PDFs that are easy to distribute and to read.

 JOSEPH SCHORR is a coauthor of Macworld Mac Secrets, sixth edition (Hungry Minds, 2001).

 Before you create a PDF, you must convert your original document into PostScript, the computer language used to describe high-resolution text and images for printing.
 Acrobat can’t read Microsoft Word, QuarkXPress, or any other native document format — only PostScript.

 First open the Chooser from the Apple menu and select a PostScript printer, such as LaserWriter 8, as your target device.
 Since Mac OS ships with the LaserWriter 8 driver, you should have it no matter which type of printer you use.

 Select Save As File from the main pop-up menu (B).
 Make sure that the Format menu is set to PostScript Job, and select Binary as the Data Format option.
 Choose All from the Font Inclusion pop-up menu (C); this ensures that all the required fonts will be written directly into the PostScript file.
 Acrobat can’t embed fonts in your PDF if you don’t make them available.

 When you’ve adjusted all the settings, click on Save, name the file, and click on OK.

 2: Tune Distiller’s Job Settings